OpenTermsArchive/engine/CONTRIBUTING.md

 ### Pull requests

-We follow the [GitHub Flow](https://guides.github.com/introduction/flow/): all code contributions are submitted via a pull request towards the `master` branch.
+We follow the [GitHub Flow](https://guides.github.com/introduction/flow/): all code contributions are submitted via a pull request towards the `main` branch.

 Opening a Pull Request means you want that code to be merged.
 If you want to only discuss it, send a link to your branch along with your questions through whichever communication channel you prefer.